Vol. I · District 5 Rachel Hurley for Tennessee’s 5th Filed for record

 Plank 06 of the pledge

-What I’ll do federally
+What I’ll do in Washington

 Use the seat as a teaching platform.

-What I’ll do at the state and local level
+What I’ll do here at home

 The fix is people.
 The work is finding them and helping them.

-What I’ll push at the party level
+What I’ll push my own party to do

-The Tennessee Democratic Party currently has limited capacity to recruit and support candidates in many parts of the state.
-Some of that is funding.
-Some of it is choice.
-The party could commit to fielding a candidate in every state legislative race and every federal race in Tennessee, even where the odds are bad, on the theory that contesting the seat is itself the work.
-A party that doesn’t contest a race doesn’t get to claim its bench is empty by accident.
+Tennessee Democrats can barely recruit candidates in much of the state.
+Some of that is money; some is choice.
+The party could commit to running a candidate in every legislative and federal race, even long-shot ones, because contesting the seat is itself the work.
+A party that doesn’t field anyone doesn’t get to say its bench is empty by accident.
+And it could make training and mentorship a standing program, not a one-off.
+Other state parties have.
+Tennessee’s could too.

 The pushback I’m ready for

-The whole argument of this campaign is that the system gets fixed when regular people work it from every angle, not when one savior in Washington passes a magic bill.
-Building the bench is the proof of that argument.
-If a member of Congress can’t spend any time on it because of how the job is conventionally defined, the conventional definition is wrong.
-The job is whatever the person doing it makes it.
-I am proposing to make this part of it on purpose.
+This whole campaign argues the opposite: the system gets fixed when regular people work it from every angle, not when one savior passes a magic bill.
+Building the bench is the proof.
+If the conventional definition of the job leaves no room for it, the definition is wrong - the job is whatever the person doing it makes it, and I’m choosing to make this part of mine.